American Psycho (film): Cast

-Other cast members include Stephen Bogaert as Harold Carnes, Bateman's lawyer; Reg E. Cathey as Al, a homeless man; Krista Sutton as Sabrina, a prostitute; Catherine Black as Vanden, Williams' cousin; Patricia Gage as Mrs. Wolfe, a real estate agent; and Anthony Lemke as Marcus Halberstram, Bateman's colleague.
+Other cast members include Stephen Bogaert as Harold Carnes, Bateman's lawyer; Reg E. Cathey as Al, a homeless man; Krista Sutton as Sabrina, a sex worker; Catherine Black as Vanden, Williams' cousin; Patricia Gage as Mrs. Wolfe, a real estate agent; and Anthony Lemke as Marcus Halberstram, Bateman's colleague with whom he shares a passing resemblance.
 Former U.S. president Ronald Reagan appears in archive footage of his 1987 address concerning the Iran–Contra affair.

+Several of the actors portray characters who intentionally resemble one another in mannerisms and appearance, reinforcing the film’s ongoing theme of corporate homogeneity.
+This similarity among the supporting cast was a deliberate choice, emphasizing a world in which social identities are interchangeable and confusion between characters becomes a recurring device in the narrative.

 Production

 Early development

-The film is an adaptation of the satirical novel American Psycho by Bret Easton Ellis, which was published in 1991 amid significant controversy over its graphic depiction of violence against women.
-Ellis had been disappointed by the 1987 adaptation of his first novel, Less than Zero (1985), and did not expect that anyone would be interested in adapting American Psycho, which he considered possibly unfilmable.
+The film is an adaptation of the novel American Psycho by Bret Easton Ellis, which was published in 1991 amid significant controversy over its graphic depiction of violence against women.
+Ellis had been disappointed by the 1987 film adaptation of his first novel, Less than Zero (1985), and did not expect that anyone would be interested in adapting American Psycho, which he considered possibly unfilmable.
 Nonetheless, development of a film adaptation began in 1992, after Johnny Depp expressed interest and producer Edward R. Pressman bought the film rights.
 Pressman, to Ellis' surprise, was "obsessed" with turning American Psycho into a film.
 Ellis discussed the project with filmmaker Stuart Gordon but felt that he was unsuitable.

 David Cronenberg and Brad Pitt respectively became attached to direct and star, and Ellis was brought on to write the screenplay.
 The process was difficult for Ellis; Cronenberg did not want to use any of the restaurant or nightclub material from the novel (which he considered boring), wanted to excise the violence, and mandated that the script be 65–70 pages.
 Ellis considered Cronenberg's directions "insane" and ignored them.
 Ellis' draft departed significantly from the novel, as he had "been living with it for, like, three and a half years, four years" and had grown bored with it.
-It ended with an elaborate musical sequence to Barry Manilow's "Daybreak" atop the World Trade Center, a change which Ellis felt exemplified how bored he was with the material.
+It ended with an elaborate musical sequence to Barry Manilow's "Daybreak" atop the World Trade Center, a change which Ellis felt exemplified how fatigued he was with the material.

 The development was prolonged due to what Variety called American Psycho's "literary complexity", which made adapting it to film difficult.
 Cronenberg was dissatisfied with Ellis' draft and by March 1994 had sought a new draft from Norman Snider; Ellis later recalled that Cronenberg left the project after he disliked Snider's draft even more.
 Ellis wrote another draft for Rob Weiss in 1995, but the film again failed to materialize.
 Pressman did not want to make a film that would offend people and described Ellis' draft as "completely pornographic".
 Pressman appeared at the 1996 Cannes Film Festival to pre-sell the distribution rights to no avail.